-The Huntington Museum will open select indoor gallery spaces starting on April 17.
-Those will include the museums’s first floor, including a newly-restored The Blue Boy by Thomas Gainsborough, and half of the Hammer Museum’s “Made in L.A.” biennial; the other half will be displayed at the Hammer.
-The outdoor gardens and cafe are already open.
+The Huntington Museum opened select galleries on April 17 to display a newly-restored The Blue Boy by Thomas Gainsborough, and half of the Hammer Museum’s “Made in L.A.” biennial; the other half will be displayed at the Hammer.
+The outdoor gardens and cafe were already open.

-LACMA reopened galleries to the public effective April 1, 2021.
-Once open, visitors will be able to enjoy some exhibitions that were hanging when the museum closed last March, along with six new shows: Bill Viola: Slowly Turning Narrative, Yoshitomo Nara, NOT I: Throwing Voices (1500 BCE-2020 CE), Vera Lutter: Museum in the Camera, Cauleen Smith: Give It Or Leave It, and View From Here: Recent Acquisitions.
+LACMA reopened galleries to the public effective April 1.
+Visitors are able to enjoy some exhibitions that were hanging when the museum closed last March, along with six new shows: Bill Viola: Slowly Turning Narrative, Yoshitomo Nara, NOT I: Throwing Voices (1500 BCE-2020 CE), Vera Lutter: Museum in the Camera, Cauleen Smith: Give It Or Leave It, and View From Here: Recent Acquisitions.
 Details of new safety guidelines can be found on the museum’s website.

 The L.A.
 Zoo is open.
 Reservations for a new, timed-entry system are required.
 Special events like the Beastly Ball and educational programs remain online-only.

 Both the Long Beach Museum of Art and LBMA Downtown reopened at 25 percent capacity effective April 1.
 Upon reopening, the main LBMA will feature a special exhibit, Decade by Decade: Women Artists of California.
 The waterside Claire’s at the Museum restaurant at LBMA reopened on March 25.